 A special event occurs every year in the tropics where the sun’s rays strike down from directly overhead.
 Walls and flag poles stop providing shade, and Punxsutawney Phil would definitely not see his shadow.
 The scientific term for the location where this happens is called the subsolar point.

-Hawaiʻi, the only state located in the tropics, has given this phenomenon the nickname “Lāhainā Noon”, with Lāhāina translating literally to ‘cruel sun’ in Hawaiian.1 In Honolulu, this solar event occurs twice a year on May 26th, 12:28 pm, and on July 16th, 12:37 pm.
+Hawaiʻi, the only state located in the tropics, has given this phenomenon the nickname “Lāhainā Noon”, with Lāhāina translating literally to ‘cruel sun’ in Hawaiian.1 In Honolulu, this solar event occurs twice in 2022 on May 26th, 12:28 pm, and on July 16th, 12:37 pm.3

 Sky Gate by Isamu Noguchi